1. Who is the Citizens’ Reviews programme for?

 10. What about productions that are not on the list provided by Centre 42?

 From time to time, reviewers may come across productions that the Centre may not be aware of.
 Reviewers can write a request/recommendation to include these into the list for consideration, at least two weeks prior to event date.
 Do note that reviews of productions not in the Centre’s endorsed list will not be published on Centre 42’s online platforms.

 11. When do reviews need to be submitted by?

 Reviews should be submitted two to three days after the performance date.

-No. All reviews of productions with tickets purchased under CR platform will be exclusively published at the Centre 42 website.
+No. All reviews of productions with tickets purchased under Citizens’ Reviews platform will be exclusively published on the Centre 42 website.
 Reviewers can, however, share the link of the published review on other platforms.

-All reviews of shows with tickets that were purchased under the CR platform will count towards the quota.
-Reviews of shows with tickets that weren’t purchased under the CR platform may be included under CR reviewers’ quota provided that they satisfy the CR requirement for productions that can be reviewed and published under CR and that they are exclusively published under the CR platform and not be published elsewhere
+All reviews of shows with tickets that are purchased under the Citizens’ Reviews programme will count towards the quota.
+Reviews of shows with tickets that are not purchased under the programme may be included under the reviewers’ quota, provided that they satisfy the programme’s requirements and that they are exclusively published on the Centre 42 website.

 Yes.
-Interested organisations can approach the Centre at firstname.lastname@example.org to be included in our selection of productions to reviewers.
+Interested organisations can write in to CitizensReviews@centre42.sg to be included in the Centre’s selection of productions to reviewers.

-A caucus for reviewers from both the 2016 and 2017 cycles will be held at Centre 42 on the evening of Tuesday, 13 December.
-This will be an opportunity for reviewers, editors and the Centre 42 team to meet and share past experiences of the programme.
-More details will be sent out to successful applicants closer to the time.
+A caucus for reviewers from both the 2017 and 2018 cycles will be held sometime in December 2017 at Centre 42.
+This will be an opportunity for reviewers, editor and the Centre 42 team to meet and share past experiences of the programme.
+The exact date and more details will be sent out to successful applicants closer to the time.